-The cannabis Sativa species produces both hemp and marijuana plants.
+The Cannabis Sativa species produces both hemp and marijuana plants.
 We distinguish a hemp plant from a marijuana plant according to the amount of tetrahydrocannabinol or THC in the plant.
-THC represents the cannabinoid that provides the psychoactive properties that supply the stoned or euphoric feeling so many people enjoy.
+THC is the primary psychoactive cannabinoid responsible that makes you feel euphoric or “stoned.”

 Uses of Hemp and Marijuana